 Negotiating a plea deal doesn’t rely on whether a defendant is innocent or guilty.
 Many innocent people have accepted plea bargains to protect themselves from lengthy prison sentences.

-Sometimes simply hearing the words “not guilty” at the conclusion of a trial can provide an innocent defendant a sense of vindication and closure and help to restore his or her reputation in the community.
-A plea agreement doesn’t allow for that moment because it requires the defendant to plead guilty of a crime.
+Sometimes simply hearing the words “not guilty” at the conclusion of a trial can provide an innocent defendant a sense of vindication and closure and help to restore their reputation in the community.
+A plea agreement doesn’t allow for that moment because it requires the defendant to plead guilty to a crime.
 For defendants who have taken the plea agreement simply because they feared being found guilty at trial, this can lead to feelings of resentment or defeat.

 Once a guilty plea is entered, a defendant cannot later revoke the plea by telling future employers or others that they didn’t really commit the crime since the criminal conviction is a matter of public record.
 This can lead to life-long feelings of regret.